tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 CertificateEntry of its end-entity certificate; the server SHOULD ignore delegated credentials sent as extensions to any other certificate.

-The algorithm and expected_cert_verify_algorithm fields MUST be of a type advertised by the server in the "signature_algorithms" extension and are considered invalid otherwise.
+The algorithm field MUST be of a type advertised by the server in the "signature_algorithms" extension of the CertificateRequest message and the expected_cert_verify_algorithm field MUST be of a type advertised by the server in the SignatureSchemeList and considered invalid otherwise.
 Servers that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.

 ### Validating a Delegated Credential